benwaddell/crypto-watchdog/README.md

 # CryptoWatchdog

-CryptoWatchdog is a program that automates the starting/stopping of crypto mining software based on which applications are currently running.
-Applications that should stop the mining process can be specified in the config.yml file.
+CryptoWatchdog is an application that runs in the background and automates the starting/stopping of crypto mining software based on which other applications are currently running.
+This is useful if you use a personal computer for mining when idle, but need to disable mining when certain applications are running.

+## How It Works

+CryptoWatchdog operates quietly in the background to continuously monitor for applications that should disable mining.
+These applications must be specified in the config.yml file.

+The currently running processes will be queried to determine if one of these applications is running.

+* If none of these applications are running, mining will be started.

+* If one of these applications is running, mining will be stopped.

+The running processes will continue to be queried to check for changes.
+Once the specified application is no longer running, mining will resume.

+This allows you to configure your personal gaming/editing computer to mine cryptocurrency when idle, with full automation for starting and stopping mining as necessary.
+Applications that should disable mining can be added or removed as needed through the config.yml file.

 ## Installation
 CryptoWatchdog can be run in Python or as a standalone Windows executable file.